-This document is for installations running the JES2 element of z/OS and z/OS.e.
-This document 's companion document', z/OS JES2 Initialization and Tuning Reference, describes JES2 initialization statements and their parameters and provides summary charts that highlight details of the statements.
+This document is for installations running the JES2 element of z/OS.
+This document's companion document, z/OS JES2 Initialization and Tuning Reference, describes JES2 initialization statements and their parameters and provides summary charts that highlight details of the statements.